IIIF/api/source/presentation/4.0/model.md

 ### interactionMode
 {: #interactionMode}

-A set of features that guide or limit user interaction with Cameras viewing 3D content within a Scene that the publisher of the content would prefer the client to use when presenting the resource.
-This specification defines the values in the table below.
-Others may be defined externally as an [extension][prezi30-ldce].
-The client _SHOULD_ use `interactionMode` to determine the user experience features and approaches whereby users are permitted to change or adjust Camera perspectives when viewing content within a Scene (e.g., orbiting around the scene or locking the user to a first-person perspective).
+A set of features that guide or limit user interaction with content within a Container that the publisher of the content would prefer the client to use when presenting the resource.
+This specification defines values in the table below that guide interactions with Cameras within a Scene.
+Other values for other Container types or specifying other interaction modes for 3D content may be defined externally as an [extension][prezi30-ldce].
+For interaction modes pertaining to Cameras within a Scene, the client _SHOULD_ use `interactionMode` to determine the user experience features and approaches whereby users are permitted to change or adjust Cameras when viewing content within a Scene (e.g., orbiting around the scene or locking the user to a first-person perspective).

 When more than one interaction mode is present, the client _SHOULD_ pick the first interaction mode that the client is capable of supporting.